 Internal Audit is responsible for conducting audits, using a risk based approach, to highlight any weaknesses throughout the Council.
-Bromley's assurance arrangements conform with the governance requirements of the CIPFA Statement on the Role of the Head of Internal Audit in Public Service Organisations (2010).
+Bromley's assurance arrangements conform with the governance requirements of the CIPFA Statement on the Role of the Head of Internal Audit (2010).